 No, the reason I hate this video, the presence of this video in my search results, is that I specifically went looking for “Cosmos Carl Sagan”.
 I didn’t want to get false results for Neil Degrasse Tyson’s new show (not that I don’t love it too) what I wanted was to see the purchasing options for Carl Sagan’s PBS program.
 Instead of finding a good offering for the real program, I’m offered this schlock in its place.

 I missed Cosmos when it was originally broadcast because the backwater of Kansas that I grew up in didn’t have access to public television.
 We had churches on nearly every street corner, but only one tiny library.
 Cable was a new invention.
 By weird coincidence the cable company took over the Kingdom Hall across the street from my home in that small town, which was a great relief to us since the Jehovah’s Witnesses stopped at our house every time they went canvassing.
 While we couldn’t afford to buy cable services, at least we were no longer disturbed by people who wanted to pass on their twisted message of god on a nearly daily basis.
-No computers, no internet.
-Only country radio and two fuzzy TV channels we could pick up with an aerial.
+There were no computers and no internet back in the days when I grew up.
+We only had country music radio and two fuzzy TV channels we could pick up with an aerial.

 I’m reasonably certain that the idyllic setting I’m describing is something that the liars who created & marketed this program on Amazon including the keywords “Cosmos Carl Sagan” would greatly prefer over the current ability to find accurate information regarding the natural universe and what we really know about it.
 That they would give up not only blu-rays and Amazon, the current technological marvels of cell phones, electric cars, wind turbines, etc; all of science, medicine and progress.
 Give it all up and go live in caves clad only in the skins of animals that they had to kill themselves, if only they could be assured that their bronze-age god was real.